ekrich/sconfig/README.md

 to maintain feature parity.
 The documentation could contain features that are not yet implemented in this library.

-[Scala Native](docs/SCALA-NATIVE.md) - A guide to using Scala Native and Scala.js.
+[Scala Native and Scala.js](docs/SCALA-NATIVE.md) - A guide to using Scala Native and Scala.js.

 For specific changes, refer to the releases below.